JonathanBowker/privacy-framework/SUBJECT ACCESS/READ.md

 Your right of access applies to:

 * **your personal data within documents/other records:** it is not a right to the full documents containing your data, only to the extracts of your data within those documents;
-* **data held by [ORGANISATION] at the time of your request:** the University routinely destroys information in accordance with its Records Retention Schedule; and we are unable to recreate or provide information which was previously held but has since been routinely destroyed.
+* **data held by [ORGANISATION] at the time of your request:** [ORGANISATION] routinely destroys information in accordance with its Records Retention Schedule; and we are unable to recreate or provide information which was previously held but has since been routinely destroyed.

-In addition, under the Right of Access, you are entitled to receive supplementary information about the University’s data processing activities.
+In addition, under the Right of Access, you are entitled to receive supplementary information about [ORGANISATION]’s data processing activities.
 We provide this information to you in the following documents:

 * our [Privacy Notices](/PRIVACY-NOTICES/Read.MD) provide further information about the data we process, including the purposes for processing personal data, the categories of data, and who we share information with.
 * our [Records Management Policy](/RECORDS%20MANAGEMENT/Read.MD) and Retention and Disposal Schedule